wix/stylable/site/docs/references/mixin-syntax.md

 }
 ```

-### JavaScript mixins returning multiple rulesets
+### JavaScript mixins returning multiple style-rules

-Mixins can return multiple rulesets that are mixed into the target stylesheet.
-These rulesets can be written with the following syntax options:
+Mixins can return multiple style-rules that are mixed into the target stylesheet.
+These style-rules can be written with the following syntax options:
 * `selector` - resulting ruleset is appended as a descendent selector to its mixed in target (in below example `.otherClass`)
 * `&selector` - resulting ruleset references the parent selector into which it was mixed in (in below example `&:hover`, the parent selector is `.codeMixedIn`)